wgseligman/GramsSim/README.md

 ### Prepare your local computer

-If you are working remotely (e.g., on a laptop), and you want to use the interactive display, you may also need to install and/or activate both X-Windows and OpenGL for your local computer.
+If you are working remotely (e.g., on a laptop), and you want to use the GramsG4 interactive display, you may also need to install and/or activate both X-Windows and OpenGL for your local computer.
 You can find instructions [here](https://twiki.nevis.columbia.edu/twiki/bin/view/Main/X11OnLaptops).

-## Running GramsSim
+## Setting up GramsSim

 To make things easier, I'm going to define a variable for the repository directory in your area.
 You may want to include a suitably modified version